maciej-ka/learning-notes/javascript.md

 - to calculate types in non obvious situations
 (when one argument is known type and another is unknown)

-to detect type errors
+- to detect type errors
 (when both argument types are known)

 and "magic" part is that we don't know upfront
-which case it will be, on early phases,
-it's dynamically decided what case is more needed
+which case it will be, as it's dynamically decided
-at the moment (type inference or check)
+what case is needed at the moment (type inference or check)
-almost as if union would be smart and would understand
+almost as if union would be smart and understand
 what is more needed at the moment.

 ```